Kraft recalls 83,000 cases of American cheese singles over ‘gagging’ risk

 Heinz launches ketchup mayonnaise hybrid

-The company behind the American cheese slices Kraft Singles has recalled 83,800 cases of the individual-wrapped processed cheese after a production issue led to an “unpleasant” product that could be a choking hazard.
+The company behind the American cheese slices Kraft Singles has recalled 83,800 cases of the individually wrapped processed cheese after a production issue led to an “unpleasant” product that could be a choking hazard.

 In a press release on Tuesday, Kraft Heinz Company said that the voluntary recall was initiated after they found that one of the packaging machines made it possible for a thin strip of the individual wrapping film to remain on the slice even after it was removed.